 Large vehicles such as eighteen-wheelers are subject to "jackknifing" under certain conditions, especially during sudden braking or turning.

 Commercial trucks also struggle with turning, particularly turning into the right lane, which often requires the use of two lanes while completing a turn.

 Trucks are often operated by a driver employed by a trucking or shipping company.
 Because of these identifying defendants in a truck accident may be a little different from an accident with another private motorist.
 Employers, Insurance Companies, Contractors, Trucking Companies, and Contractors can all share liability in a trucking accident depending on the specifics of each case.

-How The Brown Firm Handles Truck Accident Cases
+How The Brown Firm Lawyers Handle Truck Accident Cases